 - Without appropriate diagnostic testing, NPH is often misdiagnosed as Alzheimer’s disease or Parkinson’s disease, or the symptoms are attributed to the aging process.

-- NPH is one of the few causes of dementia that can be controlled or reversed with treatment.
+- NPH has come to be known as the “treatable dementia,” as it is one of the few causes of dementia that can be controlled or reversed with treatment.